-in 2015, LFA helped found Blaine County Food Council - a grassroots group devoted to strengthening our regional food system.
+in 2015, LFA helped found Blaine County Food Council - a grassroots, multi-stakeholder group devoted to strengthening our regional food system.

 Blaine County Food Council

 In 2014, The Hunger Coalition engaged representatives from 25 community organizations to create a support team for the Blaine County Community Food Assessment.
 The year-long food assessment, which collected data from surveys, interviews, and focus groups, helped identify both gaps in our local food system and general community attitudes toward local and organic food.
 Following the assessment, team members were inspired to continue collaborating on food system issues and formed the Blaine County Food Council (BCFC).
 Local Food Alliance, University of Idaho, The Hunger Coalition, Hailey City Council, St. Luke’s Wood River, local farmers, nutritionists, and other individuals are represented on BCFC and committed to creating access to fresh, clean, nutrient-rich foods.

 BCFC meets monthly to share relevant work and strategize support efforts toward a stronger local food system, using these Guiding Principles:

 Inclusion – The Food Council invites all Blaine County residents to participate in our efforts to improve local food production, preparation, consumption, education, and advocacy.